Xilinx/Vitis_Libraries/dsp/docs/rst/class_xf_dsp_aie_widget_api_cast_widget_api_cast_graph.rst

 Overview
 ~~~~~~~~

-widget_api_cast is a Asymmetric Single Rate FIR filter
+widget_api_cast is a design to change the interface between connected components.
+This component is able to change the stream interface to window interface and vice-versa.
+In addition, multiple input stream ports may be defined, as well as multiple copies of the window output.

-These are the templates to configure the Asymmetric Single Rate FIR class.
+These are the templates to configure the Widget API Cast class.